-Some deployments require the 7705 SAR-Hmc to use CBRS B48 and another band in order to operate.
-For example, in P-LTE networks, CBRS B48 can be used with B8 (privately owned and controlled) using a single SIM or Verizon may offer carrier LTE services using CBRS B48 with a single Verizon SIM.
+Some deployments require the 7705 SAR-Hmc to use CBRS B48/n48 and another band to operate.
+For example, in private cellular networks, CBRS B48 can be used with B8 (privately owned and controlled) using a single SIM, or Verizon may offer carrier services along with CBRS B48 using a single Verizon SIM.

-The 7705 SAR-Hmc checks the radio parameters periodically, and if the band is not CBRS B48, it will relinquish the grant because it is no longer using the CBRS B48 spectrum.
+The 7705 SAR-Hmc checks the radio parameters periodically, and if the band is not CBRS B48/n48, it will relinquish the grant because it is no longer using the CBRS B48/n48 spectrum.
 However, the node will attempt to maintain the registration with the SAS even while on the non-CBRS band.

-If the 7705 SAR-Hmc reconnects to CBRS B48 and it is still registered with the SAS, it will enable the dynamic filter on the PDN router interface to stop SR OS traffic.
-The 7705 SAR-Hmc will initiate a grant request to re-establish the grant and its ability to use the CBRS B48 band.
+If the 7705 SAR-Hmc reconnects to CBRS B48/n48 and it is still registered with the SAS, it will enable the dynamic filter on the PDN router interface to stop SR OS traffic.
+The 7705 SAR-Hmc will initiate a grant request to re-establish the grant and its ability to use the CBRS B48/n48 band.
 If the node was deregistered while on the other band, it will attempt the CBSD authorization process from the beginning, starting with the registration procedure.